Peacock & Paisley

 Peacocks also symbolize the birth of new life, the soul, expression of one’s own beauty inside and out, prosperity, royalty, dignity, and peace.

 Paisley is an art form representing the totality of life within a drop.
 Fertility, creation, abundance, all of what is necessary to bring something into being.
-It started as prints that Indian women made with the sides of their fists, by dipping them into paint and then applying to doorways, etc. The Europeans then created botanical drawings which encompassed an entire plant from seed to root to blossom within that shape, which is essentially a spiral.
+It started as prints that Indian women made with the sides of their fists, by dipping them into paint and then applying to doorways, etc. as blessings.
+The Europeans then created botanical drawings which encompassed an entire plant from seed to root to blossom within that shape, which is essentially a spiral.
 Spirals are ancient symbols of the intersection of physical and spiritual, and interestingly connect with DNA.
 Paisley and spirals are great tools for meditation.
 To zone in and out at the same time.

 Who Are You and Why Are You Doing This?